skx/sos/README.md

 * Return a list of all known names.

-The public API is built upon the top of that primitive, and both are launched via the same command:
+The public API is built upon the top of that primitive, and both are launched via the same command `sos`, by specifying the sub-command to use:

      $ ./sos blob-server ...
      $ ./sos api-server ...